Skip to main content Skip to secondary navigation

 *The community partner is willing to consider an adjusted schedule if needed.

-The Computer Academy at MA provides academic support, college advising, and mentorship to students from historically marginalized backgrounds at Menlo Atherton.
+The Computer Academy at M-A provides academic support, college advising, and mentorship to students historically not exposed to STEM opportunities.
 As a mentor in this program, you'll provide valuable insight into life at college and help students work toward their academic and personal goals.
 Stanford students serve as mentors to a sophomore or a junior throughout the school year.
 Mentors will receive training and curriculum specific to serving as a year-long mentor.
 You must be available the following dates and times:

 Application process